-AMR Corporation (the Company) is filing herewith a press release issued on January 19, 2005 by the Company as Exhibit 99.1 which is included herein.
-This press release was issued to report the Company's fourth quarter and full year 2004 results.
+American Airlines, Inc. (American)is filing herewith a press release issued on January 19, 2005 by its parent company, AMR Corporation (AMR), as Exhibit 99.1 which is included herein.
+This press release was issued to report AMR's fourth quarter and full year 2004 results results and includes American's fourth quarter and full year 2004 results.